-As fire is a serious hazard on a ship, candles, clothes irons and steamers and small electric kitchen appliances aren’t allowed.
+Since fire is a serious hazard on a ship, candles, clothes irons and steamers, and small electric kitchen appliances aren’t allowed.
 Oddly, hair straighteners and curling irons are usually allowed.

 Non-prescription drugs (even if the substance is legal in your state or country) are not allowed.
 Note that CBD products (even topical creams) are not allowed on most cruise lines.

 Extension cords are also usually not allowed, but if you need one for a medical device such as a CPAP machine, cruise lines will often provide one for you.